sbabic/swupdate/doc/source/building-with-yocto.rst

         SWUPDATE_IMAGES_NOAPPEND_MACHINE[my-image] = "1"

 - **SWUPDATE_SIGNING** : if set, the SWU is signed.
+There are 3 allowed values:
+  RSA, CMS, CUSTOM.
+This value determines used signing mechanism.
 - **SWUPDATE_SIGN_TOOL** : instead of using openssl, use SWUPDATE_SIGN_TOOL to sign
   the image.
 A typical use case is together with a hardware key.
+It is available if SWUPDATE_SIGNING is set to CUSTOM
-- **SWUPDATE_PRIVATE_KEY** : this is the file with the private key used to sign the image.
+- **SWUPDATE_PRIVATE_KEY** : this is the file with the private key used to sign the image using RSA mechanism.
+Is available if SWUPDATE_SIGNING is set to RSA.
 - **SWUPDATE_PASSWORD_FILE** : an optional file containing the password for the private key.
+It is available if SWUPDATE_SIGNING is set to RSA.
+- **SWUPDATE_CMS_KEY** : this is the file with the private key used in signing process using CMS mechanism.
+It is available if SWUPDATE_SIGNING is set to CMS.
+- **SWUPDATE_CMS_CERT** : this is the file with the certificate used in signing process using using CMS method.
+It is available if SWUPDATE_SIGNING is set to CMS.

 Automatic sha256 in sw-description
 ----------------------------------